spacetelescope/mast-aladin-lite/docs/developer_guide.rst

 Developers
 **********

-This guide provides instructions for setting up `mast-aladin-lite` for development.
+This guide provides instructions for setting up `mast-aladin` for development.

 See the **User Installation** section for installation steps.